OpenVPN/openvpn3-linux/README.md

 As mentioned, there are various D-Bus services running behind the scenes.
 There are six services which is good to beware of.
 All of these services will normally start automatically.
-And when they are idle for a while with no data to maintain, they will shutdown automatically.
+And when they are idle for a while with no data to maintain, they will shut-down automatically.

 * `openvpn3-service-configmgr`
    ([man page](docs/man/openvpn3-service-configmgr.8.rst) | [D-Bus documentation](docs/dbus/dbus-service-net.openvpn.v3.configuration.md))